AFLplusplus/AFLplusplus/README.md

 and switch the input directory with a dash (`-`):
 `afl-fuzz -i - -o output -- bin/target -d @@`

+Note that afl-fuzz enforces memory limits to prevent the system to run out of memory.
+By default this is 50MB for a process.
+If this is too little for the target (which can can usually see that afl-fuzz bails with the message that it could not connect to the forkserver), then you can increase this with the `-m` option, the value is in MB.
+To disable any memory limits (beware!) set `-m 0` - which is usually required for ASAN compiled targets.

 Adding a dictionary helpful.
 See the [dictionaries/](dictionaries/) if something is already included for your data format, and tell afl-fuzz to load that dictionary by adding `-x dicationaries/FORMAT.dict`.
 With afl-clang-lto you have an autodictionary generation for which you need to do nothing except to use afl-clang-lto as the compiler.
 You also have the option to generate a dictionary yourself, see [libtokencap/README.md](libtokencap/README.md)

+afl-fuzz has a variety of options that help to workaround target quirks like specific locations for the input file (`-f`), not performing deterministic fuzzing (`-d`) and many more.
+Check out `afl-fuzz -h`.

 afl-fuzz never stops fuzzing.
 To terminate afl++ simply press Control-C.